Palouse

-The Palouse (/pəˈluːs/ pə-LOOSS-') is a distinct geographic region of the northwestern United States, encompassing parts of north central Idaho, southeastern Washington, and, by some definitions, parts of northeast Oregon.
+The Palouse (/pəˈluːs/ pə-LOOSS-') is a geographic region of the northwestern United States, encompassing parts of north central Idaho, southeastern Washington (part of eastern Washington), and by some definitions, parts of northeast Oregon.
 It is a major agricultural area, primarily producing wheat and legumes.
 Situated about 160 mi north of the Oregon Trail, the region experienced rapid growth in the late 19th century.